-Kibera Day Care for the Elderly
+Kibera Day Care Center for the Elderly

 In Kibera, growing older often means growing invisible.
 This densely populated area of Kenya is one of the largest informal settlements in the world.
 Most residents live in poverty, and public services are limited or unreliable.
 While many organizations in Kibera focus on children or working-age adults, older people are rarely included in programs—and are often left to fend for themselves.